Skip to content

 Ross Yerger Insurance Listed by thegentlemen Ransomware Group

 On May 15, 2026, Ross & Yerger Insurance appeared on the leak site of the ransomware group known as thegentlemen.
-The Alabama-based insurance agency, founded in 1860, had internal files exfiltrated during a ransomware attack.
+The Alabama-based insurance agency, founded in 1860, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates that customer and employee records may have been among the stolen data, although the exact number of affected individuals remains unknown.

 Available reporting describes the incident as a classic ransomware operation.
 The attackers gained access to Ross & Yerger’s network, encrypted systems, and exfiltrated internal files before publishing a sample on their leak site.
 Internal files were confirmed stolen, and the agency’s domain rossandyerger.com was listed alongside a ZoomInfo business profile.
 No precise victim count has been released by the company or the attackers.
 The leak site entry appeared on May 15, 2026, which typically signals the start of an extortion window.